Vincent Prieto

+In February 2018, it was announced that Prieto would step down from the Assembly and succeed Wayne Hasenbalg as president and chief executive officer of the New Jersey Sports and Exposition Authority, The Sports and Exposition Authority operates the Sports Complex in East Rutherford, New Jersey.

 Biography

 Prieto is a Cuban-American.
 In 1971, he and his mother took a Freedom Flight (air-lift resettlement program offering alien resident status to Cuban exiles) and moved to North Hudson County at a time when it was known as Havana on the Hudson.

 He attended Middlesex County College receiving a degree in construction code technology and Bergen Community College where he received a degree for fire code technology.
 Outside of his legislative and political duties, he is the construction code official for the Town of Secaucus.
 He is a resident of Secaucus with his wife Marlene and two children.

 Political career

 Prieto served on the Secaucus Planning Board from 1998 to 2001.
 He was selected by Hudson County Democratic Party leaders in December 2004 to fill the vacancy of Anthony Impreveduto, who resigned after pleading guilty to using campaign contributions for personal purposes.
 In the heavily Democratic-leaning 32nd district, he has not faced significant opposition in any general election since being appointed.

 He garnered the support of 41 of 48 colleagues and became the Assembly Speaker in November 2013 replacing Sheila Oliver.
 He is the second Cuban-American to lead the Assembly after fellow Hudson County Democrat Albio Sires.